sindresorhus/caprine/readme.md

 ### Desktop notifications

-Desktop notifications can be turned on in Preferences.
+Desktop notifications can be turned on in `Preferences`.

 <div align="center"><img src="media/screenshot-notification.png" width="358"></div>